-4. To re-elect Mr. Toshifumi Hashizume as a Director who will be retiring under Regulation 103 of the Company's Constitution, and who, being eligible, has offered himself for re-election.
+4. To re-elect Mr. Shioji Hiramatsu as a Director who will be retiring under Regulation 103 of the Company's Constitution, and who, being eligible, has offered himself for re-election.

-(Note: Mr. Toshifumi Hashizume will, upon his re-election as a Director of the Company, remain as a non-executive and non-independent Director and Chairman of the Board.)
+(Note: Mr. Shioji Hiramatsu will, upon his re-election as a Director of the Company, remain as the Managing Director.)